techpavan/mvn-repo-cleaner/README.md

       Delete all libraries (even if latest version) downloaded on or before this date (MM-DD-YYYY).
       Default: 0
+    --downloadedAfter, -da
+      Delete all libraries (even if latest version) downloaded on or after this date (MM-DD-YYYY).
     --dryrun, -dr
       Do not delete files, just simulate and print result.
       Default: false